drycc/workflow/src/applications/managing-resource-limits.md

 Unlimited
 ```

-If you would like to remove any configured memory limits use `deis limits:unset web`:
+If you would like to remove any configured memory limits use `drycc limits:unset web`:

 ```
-$ deis limits:unset web
+$ drycc limits:unset web
 Applying limits... done

 === indoor-whitecap Limits